CivicActions/accessibility/_guide/onboarding-staff.md

   * All of the above
 * Attach a screenshot of a WAVE or Accessibility Insights report of a government website.
 * What is a best practice to engage with clients and team members that have disabilities?
-  * Always speak loudly and make sure to over emphasize with your lips
+  * Always speak loudly and make sure to overemphasize with your lips
   * With deaf people, look at the interpreter, not the person who you are talking with
   * Ask the person if there is anything you can do to communicate with them more effectively
   * All of the above

-### Trello card - Join the #accessibility slack channel & report your score
+### Trello card - Join the #accessibility Slack channel & report your score

 We want everyone at CivicActions to get an 80% or higher in this quiz.
 If you don't score high enough, feel free to engage with the Accessibility Team or retake the exam.